oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

   described below.
 This property is REQUIRED.
 - `display`: An object containing display information for the claim, as described in (#claim-display-metadata).
 This property is OPTIONAL.
-- `verification`: A string indicating how the claim was verified, as described in (#claim-verification-metadata).
+- `sd`: A string indicating whether the claim is selectively disclosable, as described in (#claim-selective-disclosure-metadata).
 This property is OPTIONAL.
-- `sd`: A string indicating whether the claim is selectively disclosable, as described in (#claim-selective-disclosure-metadata).
+- `svg_id`: A string defining the ID of the claim for reference in the SVG template, as described in (#svg-rendering).
+The ID MUST be unique within the type metadata.
+It MUST consist of only alphanumeric characters and underscores and MUST NOT start with a digit.
 This property is OPTIONAL.

 ## Claim Path {#claim-path}